Overview

 Why is the MP Test Important?

-- ✔ Helps differentiate malaria from other fevers
+- Helps distinguish malaria from other causes of fever

 When is the MP Test Recommended?